dapr/blog/daprblog/content/posts/2020/2020-10-26-new-docs-experience/index.md

 * **Contextual navigation bar** - When exploring any of the pages in the documentation, you always have access to the left panel to a navigation bar showing all of the docs sections.
 The nav bar is contextual so the current location is expanded and other sections remain collapsed.
 * **Breadcrumbs trail** - At the top of the page you can always easily find where in the docs hierarchy you are using a breadcrumbs trail.
+* **Table of contents** - Each documentation page has a table of contents on the right panel, making it easy to jump to specific sections in the page.
 * **Section directories** - Each section includes a list of all docs in that section for easy discovery.
-* **Table of contents** - Each documentation page has a table of contents on the right panel, making it easy to jump to specific sections in the page.

-{{< imgproc navigation Resize "1280x" >}}
+{{< imgproc navigation Resize "2496x" >}}
 Navigation elements in the new Dapr docs
 {{< /imgproc >}}

 ### Search
 Powered by [aloglia](https://www.algolia.com/ref/docsearch/), we have also integrated search to easily find content across the different sections.
-In the example below, a search for the term *state* brings up articles relating to state management including overview, API reference, How-To guides and more.
+In the example below, a search for the term *service invocation* brings up articles relating to service invocation including overview, API reference, How-To guides and more.

 {{< imgproc search Resize "600x" >}}
 Searching the docs